-Then, unfortunately, I began to look closer at the glass: dirty, downright nasty in some areas, streaked from winter storms and still too cold to clean it up.
+Then, unfortunately, I walked through another.
+The glass was dirty, downright nasty in some areas, streaked from winter storms and still too cold to clean up.

-We want to lead in this niche, as part of our overall philosophy of “design assist” – that is, to work with glaziers to take on these types of projects and add value that exceeds expectations.
+We want to lead in this niche, as part of our overall philosophy of “design assist.”
+That is, to work with glaziers to add value that exceeds expectations.
 Like delivering architectural systems with brilliant, clean glass that can be easily maintained.

 The coating is from Diamon-Fusion, a California-based company.
-By chemically bonding to the silica in glass, the Diamon-Fusion coating permanently seals the microscopic peaks and valley of the glass surface, preventing dirty snow and rain or stains from pollutants and pollens to penetrate the crevices.
-In this way it acts to preserve the glass, but perhaps more importantly, it helps retain “the curb appeal” of the architectural system by keeping the glass looking newer, cleaner, longer.
+By chemically bonding to the silica in glass, the Diamon-Fusion coating permanently seals the microscopic peaks and valleys of the glass surface.
+This prevents dirty snow and rain or stains from pollutants and pollens to penetrate the crevices.
+It acts to preserve the glass.
+More importantly, it helps retain “the curb appeal” of the architectural system by keeping the glass looking newer, cleaner, longer.

-Another plus, Diamon-Fusion can also contribute to LEED points and is approved by the United States Green Building Council (USGBC) as a protective coating for a wide range of surfaces, including acid-etched, sandblasted, tinted, curved, tempered, and laminated glass.
+Another plus, Diamon-Fusion coatings also contribute to LEED points.
+And it’s approved by the United States Green Building Council (USGBC) as a protective coating for a wide range of surfaces, including acid-etched, sandblasted, tinted, curved, tempered, and laminated glass.

 We’re excited to bring this product to this segment of the market.
 We hope our glazier partners will be, too.
 After all, an atrium can’t be both brilliant and dirty at the same time.